 If you are looking for Native American crafts, activities, and games for children, you hit the jackpot!
-Being that a Native American Unit is my favorite topic to teach, I’ve collected ideas I found not only useful, but motivating for kids of all ages.
-I hope you find something exciting to use with your child or class during a Native American study!
+Being that Native Americans have such an amazing culture, it is one of my favorite units to teach.
+I’ve collected ideas I found not only useful, but engaging for kids of all ages.
+I hope you find something exciting to use with your child or class during a Native American study.
 Scroll down for all my favorite Native American tunes, games, activities, crafts and projects!

 1. Native American Tunes